-- INTERNAL\DOCS The INTERNAL\DOCS tag determines if documentation that is typed after a \internal command is included.
-If the tag is set to NO (the default) then the documentation will be excluded.
-Set it to YES to include the internal documentation. - HIDE\SCOPE\NAMES If the HIDE\SCOPE\NAMES tag is set to NO (the default) then doxygen will show members with their full class and namespace scopes in the documentation.
-If set to YES the scope will be hidden. - SHOW\INCLUDE\FILES If the SHOW\INCLUDE\FILES tag is set to YES (the default) then doxygen will put a list of the files that are included by a file in the documentation of that file. - INLINE\INFO If the INLINE\INFO tag is set to YES (the default) then a tag [inline] is inserted in the documentation for inline members. - SORT\MEMBER\DOCS If the SORT\MEMBER\DOCS tag is set to YES (the default) then doxygen will sort the (detailed) documentation of file and class members alphabetically by member name.
-If set to NO the members will appear in declaration order. - SORT\BRIEF\DOCS If the SORT\BRIEF\DOCS tag is set to YES then doxygen will sort the brief descriptions of file, namespace and class members alphabetically by member name.
-If set to NO (the default) the members will appear in declaration order. - GENERATE\DEPRECATEDLIST The GENERATE\DEPRECATEDLIST tag can be used to enable (YES) or disable (NO) the deprecated list.
-This list is created by putting \deprecated commands in the documentation. - GENERATE\TODOLIST The GENERATE\TODOLIST tag can be used to enable (YES) or disable (NO) the todo list.
-This list is created by putting \todo commands in the documentation. - GENERATE\TESTLIST The GENERATE\TESTLIST tag can be used to enable (YES) or disable (NO) the test list.
-This list is created by putting \test commands in the documentation. - GENERATE\BUGLIST The GENERATE\BUGLIST tag can be used to enable (YES) or disable (NO) the bug list.
-This list is created by putting \bug commands in the documentation. - ENABLED\SECTIONS The ENABLED\SECTIONS tag can be used to enable conditional documentation sections, marked by \if <section-label> ... \endif and \cond <section-label> ... \endcond blocks. - MAX\INITIALIZER\LINES The MAX\INITIALIZER\LINES tag determines the maximum number of lines that the initial value of a variable or define can be.
+If SORT_MEMBER_DOCS is set to NO this option is ignored for sorting detailed member documentation.

+- GENERATE_DEPRECATEDLIST The GENERATE_DEPRECATEDLIST tag can be used to enable (YES) or disable (NO) the deprecated list.
+This list is created by putting \deprecated commands in the documentation. - GENERATE_TODOLIST The GENERATE_TODOLIST tag can be used to enable (YES) or disable (NO) the todo list.
+This list is created by putting \tag{todo} commands in the documentation. - GENERATE_TESTLIST The GENERATE_TESTLIST tag can be used to enable (YES) or disable (NO) the test list.
+This list is created by putting \test commands in the documentation. - GENERATE_BUGLIST The GENERATE_BUGLIST tag can be used to enable (YES) or disable (NO) the bug list.
+This list is created by putting \bug commands in the documentation. - ENABLED_SECTIONS The ENABLED_SECTIONS tag can be used to enable conditional documentation sections, marked by \if <section-label> ... \endif and \cond <section-label> ... \endcond blocks. - MAX_INITIALIZER_LINES The MAX_INITIALIZER_LINES tag determines the maximum number of lines that the initial value of a variable or define can be.
 If the initializer consists of more lines than specified here it will be hidden.
 Use a value of 0 to hide initializers completely.
-The appearance of the value of individual variables and defines can be controlled using \showinitializer or \hideinitializer command in the documentation. - SHOW\USED\FILES Set the SHOW\USED\FILES tag to NO to disable the list of files generated at the bottom of the documentation of classes and structs.
-If set to YES the list will mention the files that were used to generate the documentation. - SHOW\DIRECTORIES If the sources in your project are distributed over multiple directories then setting the SHOW\DIRECTORIES tag to YES will show the directory hierarchy in the documentation.
+The appearance of the value of individual variables and defines can be controlled using \showinitializer or \hideinitializer command in the documentation. - SHOW_USED_FILES Set the SHOW_USED_FILES tag to NO to disable the list of files generated at the bottom of the documentation of classes and structs.
+If set to YES the list will mention the files that were used to generate the documentation. - SHOW_DIRECTORIES If the sources in your project are distributed over multiple directories then setting the SHOW_DIRECTORIES tag to YES will show the directory hierarchy in the documentation. - SHOW_FILES Set the SHOW_FILES tag to NO to disable the generation of the Files page.
+This will remove the Files entry from the Quick Index and from the Folder Tree View (if specified).
+The default is YES. - SHOW_NAMESPACES Set the SHOW_NAMESPACES tag to NO to disable the generation of the Namespaces page.
+This will remove the Namespaces entry from the Quick Index and from the Folder Tree View (if specified).
+The default is YES.

-20.4 Options related to warning and progress messages
+23.4 Options related to warning and progress messages